Young Justice: Fictional history

 Red Tornado faces losing custody of his adoptive daughter, Traya.
 He flees the state with her, placing the team in a legal predicament because they assisted him.
 Traya is eventually returned to her mother after she is awakened from her coma by Secret, while Red Tornado is temporarily impounded.
 Arrowette suffers the murder of a close friend at her school and nearly kills the attacker.
 This places the team in further trouble with the government.
 It helps stir an already-ensuing media blitz aimed at all young super-heroes turning public sway towards the opinion that all teenage heroes are too reckless and more of an endangerment to society than a protection.
 This situation is further exacerbated when Young Justice, in an attempt to free Secret who had been taken captive by the DEO, inadvertently defaces Mount Rushmore.
 These events quickly give rise to building tensions between Young Justice and their adult counterparts in the Justice League, and a rising amount of petitioning in Washington against "underage" crime-fighters, spurred by the newly formed team of Golden Age sidekicks, Old Justice.
 Remorseful over her lack of restraint, and feeling burnt-out on a life that was mostly forced on her by her mother in the first place, Cissie retires as Arrowette and quits the team in the midst of these events, much to the dismay of her best friend Wonder Girl (who would go on to continually pester Cissie for some time later about rejoining the team).
 In the midst of these events, unbeknownst to the team, Superboy is taken captive and detained by the villainous Agenda, while his villainous counterpart, Match, is implanted within the team.
-Shortly after, they meet and are aided by a mysterious new heroine, the enigmatic Empress, later revealed to be Anita Fite, daughter of Donald Fite, one of the agents who had previously plagued the team up through this point.
+Shortly after, they meet and are aided by a mysterious new heroine, Empress.
+She is later revealed to be Anita Fite, daughter of Donald Fite, one of the agents who had previously plagued the team up through this point.
 The team soon becomes targeted by a federally-operated group of metahumans known as the Pointmen, and is forced to flee their headquarters in Happy Harbor, now officially wanted by the government.